 Medicare Advantage (Part C) plans charge different amounts for doctor’s and specialist’s visits.
 Some plans charge higher copayments for out-of-network providers.

-Medicare drug plans charge different copayments for drugs based on the plan formulary.
+Medicare drug plans charge different copayments for drugs based on the plan formulary and tier level of the medications you take.
+For example, tier 1 drugs are often generic and the least expensive.

 Medicare coinsurance is the percentage that you pay out of pocket for the cost of your Medicare-approved services.

-Medicare Part D plans charge coinsurance amounts the same way as copayments — and will only ever charge one of the two for your prescription drugs, not both.
+Medicare Part D plans charge coinsurance amounts the same way as copayments, usually for higher tier, brand name medications — and will only ever charge you either a copay or coinsurance but not both.

 A Medicare out-of-pocket maximum is the limit on how much you will pay out of pocket for all your Medicare costs in a single year.
 There’s no limit on out-of-pocket costs in original Medicare.